 The "Crazy Eddie" commercial that surprises Madison was for a real electronics store.
-Eddie and Sam M. Antar opened Crazy Eddie in Brooklyn, NY in 1971.
+Eddie and Sam M. Antar opened Crazy Eddie in Brooklyn, New York in 1971.
 Their spokesman was WPIX-FM disc jockey Jerry "Dr. Jerry" Carroll, whose frenetic nonstop sales pitch was based on used car salesman Earl "Madman" Muntz.
 The pitch always ended with "Crazy Eddie, his prices are IN-SA-A-A-A-A-A-ANE!"
-The chain grew to 43 stores in 4 states.
+The chain grew to 43 stores in four states.
 It closed in 1989 after charges of fraud and security violations.

 While Allen is offering girls' names to the mermaid before she settled on Madison, the last two he suggests are Elizabeth and Samantha.
 Elizabeth Hanks is Tom Hanks's daughter and Samantha Lewes was his then-wife.

 The map from the shipwreck that Madison uses to find Allen's home is an old map of the Province of New York.
 It bears the name 'His Excellency William Tryon Esq.'
 Tyron was the colonial governor of the Province of New York from 1771 to 1780.